kornemar/Projects/03 Python for Data Analytics/README.md

 ## Objectives
-- Learn the basics of Python and its data manipulation packages, such as Pandas and NumPy.
+- Learn the basics of Python and its data manipulation packages, such as Pandas and NumPy
-- Get familiar with visualization libraries, including Matplotlib, Seaborn and Plotly.
+- Get familiar with visualization libraries, including Matplotlib, Seaborn and Plotly

 ## Data Source
 `turing_data_analytics.rfm`